-The CDA will provide direct one on one therapy sessions to individuals and small groups of children ranging from 2 to 21 years old in schools on Manitoulin Island, the Northshore and surrounding areas, under the supervision of the contracted Speech Language Pathologist.
+The CDA will provide direct one-on-one therapy sessions to individuals and small groups of children ranging from two to 21 years old in schools on Manitoulin Island, the Northshore and surrounding areas, under the supervision of the contracted Speech Language Pathologist.
 The qualifying CDA will need to drive between schools and home base office.

 - Plan and carry out treatment sessions based on specific therapy goals established by the supervising SLP;

-- Reporting on client progress and any related issues to the supervising SLP and SHSS Manager;
+- Report on client progress and any related issues to the supervising SLP and SHSS Manager;

 - Provide Augmentative and Alternative Communication (AAC) support for students; create low-tech communication aids; set up and program high tech voice output devices; assist with the training of students, teachers, Early Childhood Educators and Educational Assistants in the use of the devices;

-- Implement individual and group communication, speech and language programs for eligible students; prepare lesion plans, activities and materials; document student performance, comfortable with play-based individual and group therapy.
+- Implement individual and group communication, speech and language programs for eligible students; prepare lesson plans, activities and materials; document student performance, comfortable with play-based individual and group therapy.

 - Graduate from an accredited CDA Program; Member of the CDAAC or equivalent.